harbour/core/harbour/examples/rl/readme.txt

     CA-Cl*pper installation.

 2.) *nix users will need convert original filenames to lowercase
-    and EOLs to native format (f.e. with dos2unix).
+    and EOLs to native format, using this command: hbformat -lFCaseLow=yes -nEol=0 -lIndent=no -lCase=no -lSpace=no *.prg

 3.)
 Apply supplied patch to the source using GNU Patch:
     patch -N -i rl.dif